 At another point in the story, Nola’s van (which is nicknamed The Hulk) breaks down, and needs repairs that Nola can’t afford to pay.
 So, she convinces the owner of an auto body shop, a tough-but-tender taskmaster named Miguel (played by Danny Trejo), to let her work for him in order to pay off the cost of the repairs.
 It isn’t long before Miguel lets Nola live rent-free at the body shop.
 While she lives and works at Miguel’s body shop, Nola notices a Navajo Indian teenage girl close to her age named Blue (played by Jashaun St. John), who keeps hanging around.
 Nola and Blue strike up a tentative friendship, and Blue reveals that she doesn’t like to be at home because her widowed father is abusing her.
 Blue dreams of escaping from her father by moving in with an aunt, who has invited Blue to live with her on a reservation.

 It would be too much of a spoiler to reveal if Nola ever finds her mother.
 Getting the answer to that mystery is one of the main reasons why “The Short History of the Long Road” is more engaging than it should be, considering the movie’s sanitized portrayal of being a homeless teenage girl.
 Carpenter does as good of a job as she can with the script that she’s been given.
 This movie didn’t need to have any big, histrionic moments or non-stop mayhem.
 In fact, Carpenter’s adept portrayal of Nola’s quiet desperation is one of the best things about the film.
 However, a little more realism about the dangers of being a homeless teenage girl traveling alone across the country would have gone a long way in improving this story.

-UPDATE: FilmRise will release “The Short History of the Long Road” in select U.S. theaters on May 15, 2020.
+UPDATE: FilmRise will release “The Short History of the Long Road” in select U.S. theaters on June 12, 2020, and on digital and VOD on June 16, 2020.